If you’re struggling with where to go for your next vacation, the answer is easy: Hawaii.

 All over the islands, you’ll find gourmet restaurants that offer the very best the sea has to offer.

 However, it’s not just these high-end options that offer great food, local little cafes or food trucks also offer great variety with delicious flavors.

-Or you can visit a local market like we did on Kauai, buy your own fresh ahi tuna, sear it yourself, pour a glass of wine and enjoy it on your vacation rental's balcony as you watch the humpback whales splash off in the distance.
+Or you can visit a local market as we did on Kauai, buy some fresh ahi tuna, sear it yourself, pour a glass of wine, and enjoy it on your vacation rental’s balcony as you watch the humpback whales splash off in the distance.

 There are also dozens of farms and plantations available for touring, from pineapple to coffee farms.

 If you want a tour with a treat at the end, you can visit Dole Plantation, which includes a train tour, giant maze, and delicious frozen desserts.